CliMA/ClimaArtifacts/inversion_nee/README.md

 - GFED5: CC-BY 4.0.
 Cite Chen et al. 2023.
 - GOSIF-GPP v2: free for non-commercial scientific research; cite Li & Xiao 2019.
+- Hashimoto 2015 Rs/Rh dataset: cite Hashimoto et al. 2015.

 This derived product inherits the most restrictive license of its inputs.
-Please cite all three source papers and this artifact when using.
+Please cite all four source papers and this artifact when using.